Sydney-Informatics-Hub/Somatic-ShortV/README.md

       5a.
 Perform steps 1 - 4 for each cohort.
 If you have already processed data, you will only need to do this for the newly sequenced and aligned samples.

-      Concatenate the config files of the previously sequenced samples (`samplesSet1.config`) and newly sequenced samples (`samplesSet2.config`) by:
+      Concatenate the config files of the previously sequenced samples (e.g. in `samplesSet1.config`) and newly sequenced samples (e.g. in `samplesSet2.config`) into a new config file (e.g. in `samplesSet1andSet2.config`) by:

          sh concat_configs.sh samplesSet1andSet2.config samplesSet1.config samplesSet2.config